open-edge-insights/video-ingestion/docs/rtsp_doc.md

 **NOTE**:

+* For more information on the RTSP URI please refer the website/tool of the camera software which is used to configure the RTSP camera.
+For information on RTSP protocol refer https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol

 * In case you want to enable resizing with RTSP camera use the `vaapipostproc` element and specifiy the `height` and `width` parameter in the          gstreamer pipeline.